nanoble-org/nano-paywall/README.md

 Want to get paid in Nano for your digital content?
 Using the BrainBlocks payment service, the Nano Paywall WordPress plugin allows you to easily wrap your content in shortcodes that require payment in Nano to unlock access to the content.
 This is mainly a proof-of-concept to show the microtransaction capabilities of the Nano currency, so use accordingly (see license details below).

+## Installation

+1. Download the plugin files
+1. Create a .zip file from the nano-paywall folder
+1. From WordPress admin, go to Plugins > Add New > Upload Plugin button
+1. Choose the .zip file
+1. Activate the plugin
+1. Setup default settings in Nano Paywall menu
+1. Wrap your content in the shortcode details listed above

 ## Default Settings

 Go to WordPress admin > Nano Paywall to edit the default values for the plugin.
 These can be overwritten by parameters in the shortcode (see below).